-- You can select the sharability depending on whether or not you want the template to be visible to others.
-You can further choose to have every particular task included in the template or select the specific features you want to be preserved and retained for the future use of a similar task.
+- You can select the 'sharability' (add image?) depending on whether or not you want the template to be visible to others.
+You can further choose to have every item of the task included in the template or select the specific features you want to retain for use in a similar kind of task in the future.

 - Enter the task name, choose a category from the drop-down, and click 'Create using task template'.